Oliver-Akins/documentation/docs/getting_started/adding_a_configuration_file.md

 @Getter private String joinMesssage;
 ```

-And just like that, Conduit will automatically handle the serialization and deserialization to and from your config file.
+Just like that, Conduit will automatically handle the serialization and deserialization to and from your config file.

 ### Registering the configuration file